One-Page Plan for Successful Portfolio Management

-The focus on efficient and effective deployment of an organisation’s resources where and when they are needed.
-These can include financial resources, inventory, staff, technical skills, production and design.
+The focus on efficient and effective deployment of an organization’s resources where and when they are needed.
+These can include financial resources, inventory, staff, technical skills, production, and design.

-Continuous process of evaluating an organisation’s resources and performance to determine its capacity for production of work.
+Continuous process of evaluating an organization’s resources and performance to determine its capacity for production of work.

-Proactive capacity planning allows organisations to finalise a release roadmap that maximises resource utilisation.
+Proactive capacity planning allows organizations to finalize a release roadmap that maximizes resource utilization.

 6. Improved Financial Management

 Portfolio Management allows the finance department to improve their accuracy for estimating and managing the financial resources of a project or group of projects.

-In addition, the value of projects can be demonstrated with the strategic objectives and priorities of the organisation through financial controls and to assess progress through earned value and other project financial techniques.
+In addition, the value of projects can be demonstrated with the strategic objectives and priorities of the organization through financial controls and to assess progress through earned value and other project financial techniques.